Selecting Core Classes (Math, Science, etc.)

 Either 3/4 or 4/5 classes will be fine.
 If your child is in a 3/4 class this year as a 3rd grader and doing well, then it would be best to choose a 3/4 class for the upcoming year so your child can participate in the class as a leader on a 4th grade level.
 There are many advantages to having multiple level classes; to fully benefit from the experience, the class should be taken for two years.
 If your child is working on a more advanced level and was not challenged sufficiently this year, then it may be best to sign up for the 4/5 level class.

 Will the same topics/material be covered both years in the multi-age classroom?

 No. Students in a multi-age core class for two years will not repeat topics.
 They will be revisiting concepts the second year, but at a more advanced level—enabling students to learn new skills and hone old ones.
 Language arts classes will not repeat books over the two-year cycle.
 Students in the math classes will be working at the level that best meets their ability.
 Science and history classes are on a topic rotation cycle as shown below.
 Our multi-age classes enable students to be challenged at their own level—through instruction and homework assignments that take into account their abilities and interests.

 Hands-On Science and Advanced Hands-on Science:

-History topics are on a six-year rotation.
+History topics are on a four-year rotation.
 This rotation ensures that students enrolled in LOL on a long-term basis will cover a wide variety of historical periods as well as repeat topics— allowing students to delve more deeply into more advanced concepts as they get older.
 Our topic rotation follows.
-The 2013-14 year will follow rotation #3.

 High School Level Classes: